JackStylesXYZ/reactjs_tut/README.md

 -  props
 -  children

 The *type* in our example is a "div"
-The *props* in our example is an object with the className The *Children* in our example is simply the text "Hello, world!" - BUT we could add another call to React.createElement() if we wanted to nest another new element within our "root" div, lets take a look below:
+The *props* in our example is an object with the className
+The *Children* in our example is simply the text "Hello, world!"

+We could add another call to React.createElement() if we wanted to nest another new element within our "root" div, lets take a look below:

 ```
   <script>